s1gmas1x/kitchen-ratio/docs/index.md

 features:
   - title: "Baker's Percentages Made Simple"
     details: "Understand hydration and ingredient ratios for consistent results.
-Quick reference for recipes instead of reading long recipe blogs, or watching long videos"
+Quick reference for recipes instead of reading long recipe blogs, or watching long videos."
   - title: "Step-by-Step Guides"
     details: "Follow our recipes and tutorials for breads, pizza, flatbreads, and more."
   - title: "Quick Access Calculator"
     details: "Calculate dough hydration and ratios in seconds.
-Explore and easily adjust recipes"
+Explore and easily adjust recipes."
 ---